Saint0-0/Ro_Ghoul_Autofarm/README.md

 🔔[Ping] = true or false

-(If you pick true for ping, you will get webhook notifications for when gyakusatsu is found and when it is killed as well as the amount of sacs you have)
+(If you pick true for ping, you will get webhook notifications with an @everyone attatched when gyakusatsu is found and when it is killed as well as the amount of sacs you have)
-(If you pick false for ping, you will not receive webhook notifications.)
+(If you pick false for ping, you will not receive webhook notifications with an @everyone attatched.)

 -----------------------------------------------------------------------------------------------------------------------------
 ]]